 It is important to note that uninsured motorist coverage is “portable,” meaning that it protects you whether you are driving the car insured by your policy, a different car, or even if you are riding a bike or walking down the street.
 Generally speaking, so long as you meet the definition of an “insured” under the applicable policy, you are covered by uninsured motorist coverage regardless of what you are doing at the time of an accident caused by an uninsured driver.
 To put it simply, if you are injured by an uninsured motorist, or an unidentifiable “phantom driver” your uninsured motorist coverage protects you from loss.

 If the insurance company disputes the existence of coverage you can sue them for breach of contract and potentially for the tort of bad faith.
 Meanwhile, if the carrier concedes the existence of coverage but disputes the amount and extent of your damages, most policies require that the matter be resolved via arbitration.
-In either event, you will need an experienced attorney to build up and present your claim.
+In either event, you will need an experienced Chandler or Scottsdale car accident lawyer to build up and present your claim.
 Don’t go it alone, call Stone Rose Law at (480) 498-8998 now for a free consultation.
 We have the skills and experience needed to find coverage and maximize your recovery.